-- (a) part consolidation (stamped and resistance welded two or more pieces of a box section can be manufactured in one operation from a hollow component) - (b) weight reduction through more efficient section design and tailoring of the wall thickness - (c) improved structural strength and stiffness - (d) lower tooling cost due to fewer parts - (e) fewer secondary operation (no welding of sections required and holes may be punched during hydroforming) - (f) tight dimensional tolerances and low springback - (g) reduced scrap dra ele ass inc art ex:
+- (a) part consolidation (stamped and resistance welded two or more pieces of a box section can be manufactured in one operation from a hollow component) - (b) weight reduction through more efficient section design and tailoring of the wall thickness - (c) improved structural strength and stiffness - (d) lower tooling cost due to fewer parts - (e) fewer secondary operation (no welding of sections required and holes may be punched during hydroforming) - (f) tight dimensional tolerances and low springback - (g) reduced scrap

 While numerous variations of hydroforming exist, the basic principle remains the same: utilize fluid pressure to form a component.
 Both traditional high-pressure hydroforming and pressure sequence hydroforming are presented in Longhouse (1998) and Morphy (1997).
+Typical Hydroforming sequence is shown below (Fig. 1.1), where internal pressure and axial feed are applied simultaneously to improve the material shaping abilities.